 - The Faculty celebrates its 50th year and most of the present day engineering departments and programs are in place.
 The total faculty count is 91 and annual tuition is $551 per year.

-- William Armstrong serves as the sixth Dean of Applied Science.
+- William Armstrong serves as the sixth Dean, Faculty of Applied Science.

 - The Frank Forward building is completed, housing what is to become the Keevil Institute of Mining Engineering and the Department of Materials Engineering.